michelefioretti/ScPoEconometrics/README.md

-# ScPo UG Econometrics
+# ScPo Applied Data Analysis for Public Policy Studies

-This is the git repo for the UG Econometrics book taught to 2nd year students at SciencesPo.
+This is the git repo for the "Applied Data Analysis for Public Policy Studies" book taught to MPA students at SciencesPo.
+This book is derived from ["Introduction to Econometrics with R"] (https://scpoecon.github.io/ScPoEconometrics/) by Florian Oswald and Jean-Marc Robin and Vincent Viers (2018).

-**Slides?** If you are looking for the slides, they are in the [ScPoEconometrics-Slides](https://github.com/ScPoEcon/ScPoEconometrics-Slides) repo.
+**Slides?** If you are looking for the slides, they are in the [ScPoEconometrics-Slides](https://github.com/michelefioretti/ScPoEconometrics-Slides) repo.

 ## Contents